dablelv/abbrs/README.md

 Documentation, bug reports, pull requests, and all other contributions are welcome!

 # References
-Some abbreviations refer to the website [ABBREVIATIONS](https://www.abbreviations.com).
+Some abbreviations refer to the website [ABBREVIATIONS](https://www.abbreviations.com) or [allacronyms](https://www.allacronyms.com/).